o3de/o3de.org/content/docs/userguide/send-test-events-for-the-cloud-canvas-game-metrics-gem.md

+description: ' Send game events with the Metrics Sample level in &ALYlong; and view them in the &cgp;. '
+slug: send-test-events-for-the-cloud-canvas-game-metrics-gem
+title: Sending Test Metrics with the Metrics Sample Level
+---
 # Sending Test Metrics with the Metrics Sample Level<a name="send-test-events-for-the-cloud-canvas-game-metrics-gem"></a>

 After you complete the [Prerequisites](cloud-canvas-metrics-gem.md#cloud-canvas-cloud-gem-metrics-prerequisites), you can send test metrics with the Metrics Sample level\.
 You can then view these metrics in the Cloud Gem Portal\.